 Machining

 The castings were fully machined on all surfaces for two reasons; primarily to remove excess mass, but also to bring the spheres to a specified shape and geometry.
-Prior to machining, each hemispherical casting weighed about 350 kgs each, but only 200 kgs afterwards.
+Prior to machining, each hemispherical casting weighed about 350 kg each, but only 200 kg afterwards.
 Though the cast titanium process can come close to the finished shape, the actual wall thickness and curvature can vary drastically.
 Indentations, thinned areas or even flats can be expected on a cast finish.

 The design factors considered tolerances for a machined surface, not a cast surface.
 If much of the hemisphere were to be left as the uneven cast finish, the shape and wall thicknesses would be much less uniform, strain would be more unbalanced, somewhat invaliding the critical buckling calculations.
 If the surface needed to be left cast, wall thicknesses and spherical geometry would need to be mapped in detailed and modeled for extensive FEA to validate the buckling design.
-Also, there is no expectation that one casting would have the same tolerances as other even if the mold was made from the same pattern.
+Also, there is no expectation that one casting would have the same tolerances as other even if the mold were made from the same pattern.

-The finished castings were machined at Tapemation Inc of Scotts Valley, Ca. Along with having the skill and equipment to machine these hemisphere, a major benefit of Tapemation is that is a short drive from MBARI.
-The lead engineer could easily inspect the machining on a regular basis, and make adjustments when necessary.
+The finished castings were machined at Tapemation, Inc [Scotts Valley, CA].
+Along with having the skill and equipment to machine these hemispheres, a major benefit of Tapemation was their location, a short drive from MBARI.
+Inspections and adjustments could be made on a regular basis.
 This was highly beneficial as several adjustments needed to be made.

 Casting 1 was selected for the top of the sphere, and prior to machining; it was mapped in a coordinate measuring machine.
 This was used to generate a point cloud and was compared to the design geometry.
 An adjustment was made to the design to best fit the design to the casting.
 This adjustment was to shorten the height of hemisphere by 2.5mm.
 This would place the center of the sphere slightly below the face and additional FEA was done to ensure that it would not affect the bearing contact or the seals.
 This design change was made to the top hemisphere only.